Booktopia

-Booktopia Direct Pty Ltd is an Australian online bookseller.
+Booktopia Direct Pty Ltd is an Australian-owned, online bookseller and distributor headquartered in Sydney.
 The company also owns Angus & Robertson, a major Australian online bookseller, publisher, and printer.
-In 2020, it had listed on the ASX, but a series of factors including a Post-COVID e-commerce bust caused its share price to evaporate and it to go into a trading halt.
-In July 2024, the company was placed in voluntary administration, before being bought in August 2024 by digiDirect.
+Founded in 2004, it has been one of the country’s leading online book retailers, with a broad catalogue spanning physical books, eBooks and audiobooks.
+Following a period of financial difficulty, the company briefly entered voluntary administration in 2024 and was subsequently acquired by the DigiDirect Group, continuing operations under new ownership.

 History

 Booktopia was founded in 2004 by Tony Nash, his brother Simon Nash, and his brother-in-law Steve Traurig.
 By some accounts, Nash's sister Elana Traurig was also among the company's founders.
-They outsourced website management and order fulfilment until 2007, when they developed a new website and began renting a 500 square-meter warehouse in Artarmon.
+They outsourced website management and order fulfillment until 2007, when they developed a new website and began renting a 500 square-meter warehouse in Artarmon.
 Two years later, they moved to a larger warehouse in Lane Cove.
 In 2013, Booktopia was voted as Australia's favourite bookshop in a poll by the Australian Booksellers' Association.

 Booktopia moved to a 10,000 square-meter warehouse in Lidcombe in 2014, where they invested $4 million into automation of order picking.
 By this point, they had a turnover of $54 million, and shipped nearly 3 million books a year.
 In August 2015, Booktopia bought online retailers Bookworld and Angus & Robertson from Penguin Random House.
 This acquisition reportedly gave Booktopia an 80% share of the online book sales market in Australia.

 In 2016, the company announced that it intended to list on the Australian Securities Exchange (ASX) with a $150 million initial public offering, but this float was abandoned due to investor concerns about Amazon's 2017 expansion into Australia affecting the business.

-Four years later, Booktopia successfully listed on the ASX in December of 2020.
+Four years later, Booktopia successfully listed on the ASX in December 2020.
 Selling 18.8 million shares at an issue price of $2.30, the company raised $43.1 million on a market capitalisation of $357 million.
 According to the prospectus issued before its IPO, Booktopia accounted for approximately 6% of Australian book sales by this point.

-In the same year, 2020, they bought university bookstore chain The Co-op Bookshop after the business went into administration, closing its 30 physical stores and moving its textbook sales business online.
+In the same year, 2020, they bought university bookstore chain The Co-op Bookshop after that business went into administration, closing its 30 physical stores and moving its textbook sales business online.

-Booktopia's publishing business Booktopia Publishing was launched in 2019.
-It publishes authors from Australia and around the world.
 In 2020, Booktopia launched a joint venture with Rakuten Kobo to provide eBook and downloadable audiobooks through the Booktopia/Rakuten Kobo app.